x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 Administrative roles

-- **Org Marketplace Apps** Enables an administrator to install and manage add-ins that are available from the Office Store for their organization.
+- **Org Marketplace Apps**: Enables an administrator to install and manage add-ins that are available from the Office Store for their organization.

-- **Org Custom Apps** Enables an administrator to install and manage custom add-ins for their organization.
+- **Org Custom Apps**: Enables an administrator to install and manage custom add-ins for their organization.

 User roles

-- **My Marketplace Apps** Enables a user to install and manage Office Store add-ins for their own use.
+- **My Marketplace Apps**: Enables a user to install and manage Office Store add-ins for their own use.

-- **My Custom Apps** Enables a user to install and manage custom add-ins for their own use.
+- **My Custom Apps**: Enables a user to install and manage custom add-ins for their own use.

-- **My ReadWriteMailbox Apps** Enables a user to install and manage add-ins that request the ReadWriteMailbox permission level in their manifest.
+- **My ReadWriteMailbox Apps**: Enables a user to install and manage add-ins that request the ReadWriteMailbox permission level in their manifest.

 By default, all administrators who have the **Organization Management** role group have both of the above administrative roles enabled.
 Also by default, end users have the above user roles enabled.